 Building Permit Required

-The Land Use Department issues building permits for unincorporated areas of Boulder County.
+The Community Planning & Permitting Department issues building permits for unincorporated areas of Boulder County.
 If you have a question regarding building permits within a town or city in Boulder County, please contact the municipality directly.
 View Municipality Contacts Within Boulder County.

 A building permit is required for any construction that physically changes or adds structures to your property, or for work regulated by County Codes such as: